PlantNET Home DONATE TODAY | PlantNET Home | Search NSW Flora | Contact Us

 Sheet

 Previously included in the large genus Cissus, but most species can be distinguished by the presence of puch-like domatia on the lower leaf surface.
-All NSw species previously included in Cissus are now placed in Apocissus.
+All NSW species previously included in Cissus are now placed in Apocissus.

 Text by R. L. Barrett, January 2025